-Proof scripts change over time, in response to a wide variety of factors.
+Proof scripts change over time, in response to a variety of factors.
 In light of this, 13 participants expressed concern about maintainability of their proofs as they evolve.

-A core aspect of maintainability is robustness to changes.
-L2 made a proof robust to changes in its underlying definitions by enforcing strict abstraction boundaries.
-During the session, they initially wrote a proof using the rcases tactic, whose behavior relies on the implementation details of the
+A core aspect of maintainability is robustness to failure.
+L2 made a proof more robust against changes in its underlying definitions by enforcing strict abstraction boundaries.
+During the session, they initially wrote a proof using the reases tactic, whose behavior relies on the implementation details of the definitions involved; then, they refactored the proof to use a lemma that preserved the abstraction barrier between the proof and these details.